bloominlabs/setup-hashicorp-releases/README.md

 - `package` - The package to install.
 See <https://releases.hashicorp.com/index.json> for all available packages.
 - `version` (optional) - The version of the package to install.
 Default is `latest`.
 Accepts semver style values.
 - `license_class` (optional) - The type of license required for the package.
 Either `enterprise` or `oss`.
+- `include_prerelease` (optional) - Should prerelease versions be considered when finding the semver match.